 But, in fact, this familiar cowboy song was not created or first performed by Gene.

 Those credits go to Ray Whitley (1901-1979), another early Country Western musician and actor who was inducted into the Nashville Songwriters Hall of Fame in 1981.

-the current page about Whitley on the Hall of Fame’s website.
+A short version of the story of how Whitley wrote the song is included in the current page about Whitley on the Hall of Fame’s website.

 An older version of that web page had some additional detail.

 Whitley awakened at 5:00 a.m. (in 1938) by a phone call.
 Coming back into the bedroom he said to his wife, “Well, I’m back in the saddle again” and explained that RKO-Radio studio had called asking him for a new song to use in a film.
 She said to him “You’ve got the title for one right there…‘I’m back in the saddle again.’”
 He sat down on the edge of the bed and wrote one verse and went to the studio where he performed it in the film “Border G-Man” and also recorded it.
 Gene Autry heard it and loved it.
 He and Whitley rewrote it and Autry recorded it, sang it in the films “Rovin’ Tumbleweeds” and “Back in the Saddle” .
 It became Autry’s theme song.